ballerkobe808/invest/README.md

 Freedom from worrying about money.
 Freedom from being forced to work hard in a job with no end.
 Ability to help others around me.

-## Growing in this space and as a person

-The richest people in the world look for and build networks;
-everyone else looks for work.

-1. Build your team

-   - Inner Circle - mentors/peers - more exp and success than you and willing to help/guide you - board of directors or millionaire masterminds - will help or connect u, could be support circle too - touch them once a month
-   - Support Circle - professional team - advice and management - details of what you need and will help find people you will contact - transaction advisors and managers - have ability to manage the diff pieces (real estate agent, etc) touch them on every transaction
-   - Service Circle - independent contractors - inspectors, electricians, painters - limited scope - personally direct or support team will direct

-2. Building Relationships

-   - Call them once a month - 2 calls a day will touch everyone in your network
-   - Mail them something interesting every month
-   - See them every month in person
-   - Review you net worth worksheet with someone - and ask them to keep you accountable
-   - Ask yourself - who am i calling today, who am I seeing this week, who am I mailing this month?
-   - Two questions to ask someone:
-     - Who do you know that I should know?
-     - What would you do if you were me?

-3. Build a reputation

-   - Do deals - you need to be involved - make offers, take deals, etc
-   - Keep your word - do what you promise, and show up on time
-   - Dont talk bad about anyone - nobody trusts a gossip
-   - Dont short change anyone - time or money
-   - Refer business to your network - help people make connections

-4. Reading/Listening to Books and Watching Videos

-   - Keep growing and learning!!

 ## Acronyms